-- 1.2.3.1 The co-ordination procedure laid down in this Agreement for the Fixed Service is only valid if in both countries involved in the co-ordination process the respective frequency band is allocated to the Fixed Service and the respective frequency falls under the responsibility of the Administrations. - 1.2.4 For frequencies below 1 GHz and listed under 1.2.1, used in the countries concerned for the Fixed Service, the co-ordination procedure and the technical provisions set out in this Agreement for the Land Mobile Service shall be used. - 1.2.5 For frequencies above 1 GHz used in the countries concerned for the Fixed Service in frequency bands other than those listed in the frequency table given in paragraph 1.2.3, the co-ordination procedure set out in this Agreement for the Fixed Service may be used, and, if necessary, the technical parameters shall be agreed separately. - 1.2.6 Short Range Devices (SRDs) as defined in ERC/REC 70-03 are not subject to this Agreement.
+- 1.2.3.1 The co-ordination procedure laid down in this Agreement for the Fixed Service is only valid if in both countries involved in the co-ordination process the respective frequency band is allocated to the Fixed Service and the respective frequency falls under the responsibility of the Administrations. - 1.2.4 For frequencies below 1 GHz and listed under 1.2.1, used in the countries concerned for the Fixed Service, the co-ordination procedure and the technical provisions set out in this Agreement for the Land Mobile Service shall be used. - 1.2.5 For frequencies above 1 GHz used in the countries concerned for the Fixed Service in frequency bands other than those listed in the frequency table given in paragraph 1.2.3, the co-ordination procedure set out in this Agreement for the Fixed Service may be used, and, if necessary, the technical parameters shall be agreed separately between Administrations concerned.
+This applies also for frequencies above 43.5 GHz if there is a common understanding between Administrations. - 1.2.6 Short Range Devices (SRDs) as defined in ERC/REC 70-03 are not subject to this Agreement.